airladon/ThisIGet/src/content/Math/Geometry_1/SimilarTriangles/examples/base/content.md

 <hintLow>[Answer]
 The middle angles where the two triangles meet is an [[opposite angle]]((qr,'Math/Geometry_1/AnglesAtIntersections/base/Opposite',#00756F)), which means both angles are equal.

-We also know that the two known sides of each triangle have equal proportion.
+We also know that the two corresponding known sides of each triangle have equal proportion.
 The larger triangles sides are 2.5 times larger than the smaller triangle.

 Therefore, we can use the SAS similarity test to confirm both triangles are similar.